-My name is Joline Messina and I am one of the owners and operators of Blooming Abilities, LLC.
+My name is Joline Messina and the founder and co-owner of Blooming Abilities.
 I became a BCBA in 2008 after getting my undergrad at Florida State University and masters at Southern Illinois University at Carbondale.
 At SUIC I worked with families with open cases with the state through their department of children and families.
 I taught parenting routines with the goal of preservation or reunification of these family systems.
 After graduate school I did some consulting as a BCBA, but then had the opportunity to work at the Special School District of St. Louis.
 There I was able to work as a member of multidisciplinary school teams to help improve behavior and learning for students with IEPs.
 My family later relocated to Washington state where I worked as a consultant on the west side of the state until we moved to the east side where I was able to set up Blooming Abilities.

 My name is Nayeli Fredericks and I’m one of the owners and operators here at Blooming Abilities.
 Prior to becoming a BCBA, I worked with a variety of families and companies in the disability community.
 I was a therapist for an autistic child in Portland working under the Son-Rise program during college, eventually worked in an alternative school in Portland as a one-on-one skills trainer, and then as an IBI therapist working with families in the Coeur d’Alene, ID area.
 I became a BCBA in 2016 after I completed my degree in M.Ed in Curriculum and Instruction with a focus on ABA from Arizona State University.
 I worked for an ABA agency here in Spokane for about 5 years where I conducted client intakes, created behavior treatment plans, supervised behavior technicians, provided direct therapy to clients, and led family trainings.
 I had my son in 2018 and returned to work for a while before I decided to take a break and focus on parenthood.
 During this time, I learned more about the neurodiversity movement, struggles faced by the disability community, and how to become a better service provider and ally.
 I eventually met Joline in 2019 and joined her at Blooming Abilities as a fellow BCBA and have greatly enjoyed my work thus far.